CazDev/2020-citizen-science/README.md

 ```
 python main.py
 ```
-The server will listen for requests on: [http://localhost:8010]
+The server will listen for requests on: [localhost:8010](http://localhost:8010)

+## **Testing**

 The `cypress` directory contains tests to be run with the [Cypress](https://cypress.io) testing tool.
+These tests examine functionality and display of data on all dynamic web pages

 ## **Requirements**